kili-technology/kili-python-sdk/docs/sdk/tutorials/vertex_ai_automl_od.md

 ##  Prepare the Data

-To train our AutoML model, we need to prepare the data within our Kili project.
+To train our Vertex AI AutoML model, we need to prepare the data within our Kili project.
 This section follows the guidelines provided in the Vertex AI [data preparation documentation](https://cloud.google.com/vertex-ai/docs/image-data/object-detection/prepare-data)

 This section covers the following steps:
 - Downloading annotated images from Kili to your local machine along with their labels.